The Best Eastern Medicine Herbs and Remedies for Non-Cystic Acne

 Acne is a complex issue that involves many physical and non-physical factors.
 Stress, hormones and food are chief influencers, as they have the ability to manifest toxins that contribute to development of acne.
-But many Chinese herbs and remedies are available to counteract these toxins.
+But many Eastern Medicine herbs and remedies are available to counteract these toxins.
 In the Eastern lexicon, toxins are defined not as poisons — which would be the Western meaning — but as undesirables, or entities that the body doesn’t need.
 For acne, these toxins could take the form of excess oil, acne-causing bacteria or inflammation (often referred to as “toxic heat”).

 Hormonal acne is particularly problematic for young men and women, as well as adult women, albeit for different reasons.
 Hormonal conditions favorable for acne tend to spike in young men and women during puberty, then taper off in adulthood.
 However, most adult women experience monthly hormonal imbalances that can cause acne to recur.
 Stress doesn’t help, either.
 When stress hormones are out of whack, they are only adding fuel to this toxic “fire.”

 Hormonal imbalances can cause Qi (pronounced chē, aka energy) stagnation and generate pathological heat in the liver.
 Eastern medicinal herbs such as anti-bacterial Lian Qiao (Forsythia), blood-moving Chi Shao (Red Peony Root) and blood-cooling Sheng Di Huang (Chinese Foxglove Root), are ideal for counteracting these effects.